Smart Device

 Real-time feedback on item status: compartments light up to confirm placement.

-Drop it = Replaced = Bulid habit
+Drop it = Replaced = Build habit

 • Clearly defined compartments, each with built-in feedback.